JamminCoder/py-css/README.md

 # PyCSS

 ## What is it?
-PyCSS is a micro-framework to speed up the process of writing CSS.
+PyCSS is a micro-framework to speed up the process of writing bulk CSS classes.

 ## How does it do it?
 With Python!!!